 Inside, the Impala came with a cloth and vinyl interior with the all-vinyl seen here available as an option (was standard in the convertible).
 Vinyl was offered in 5 different color choices.

 Underneath the hood the Impala came with a 155 horsepower 250 cubic inch, inline six cylinder engine.
 This car was purchased with the base V8, a 350 cubic inch, 250 horsepower engine that cost an additional $112.
 The standard transmission was a 3-speed manual.
-This car was ordered with the Turbo 350 automatic transmission that was introduced for the previous model year and cost $201.
+This car was ordered with a Powerglide transmission and cost $174.

-Also fitted are AM radio, power brakes and power steering, options costing $61, $64 and $105 respectively.
+In addition to the $384 air conditioning option this Impala is also fitted with; a stereo AM/FM radio, power brakes and power steering – options costing $239, $64 and $105 respectively.

 Chevrolet built 612,800 Impalas for the 1970 model year with no breakdown between body styles (except the convertible which sold 9,562 cars).

 The Custom Coupe had a base price of $3,266 (for the six-cylinder version).

 This ’70 Chevy Impala is currently for sale on eBay. (follow the link for more photos)